From the Archives: 3 tips for stocking a Home Bar on a Budget

 Before I was really into making cocktails, one of my friends told me how to make an Old Fashioned.
 He explained a "quick and easy" way to make one.
 He would say things like, "some people squeeze an orange peel over the top, but I don't have time for that!"
 He went on to tell me how he adds orange juice and crushes a cherry with a spoon.

-I don't mean to sound precocious here but that's not how you make an Old Fashioned [here IS how you make one].
+I don't mean to sound precocious here but that's not how you make an Old Fashioned (click here for the right way).

 Although I knew virtually nothing about mixed drinks at the time, even I was kind of put off.
 I was thinking, "you don't have time to squeeze an orange peel?"

 Honestly, if you don't have time to make something right, why make it at all?

 I have since learned a bit more about making drinks and have built up a fairly well-equipped home bar.
 I tend to be a bit of a perfectionist, so if I see a cocktail recipe I want to try, "close enough" doesn't cut it.
 If I don't have all the ingredients, I go out and buy them and/or make them myself.

 Like most people though, I'm not made of money and being an at-home mixologist can be an expensive hobby.

 It's been quite the challenge of navigating the balance of quality and doing things right, with trying not to spend stupid amounts of money.
 The good news is, I've found that you don't actually need to drop a bunch of Benjamins in order to start making really good drinks at home.
 However, here are three things you should keep in mind...

 1) Start by buying the ingredients for drinks that you actually enjoy drinking.